eugenioLopezRamos/slika-photography/README.md

 - Add the correct partial to display error messages to admin pages
 - Add checks for error messages display on tests
 - Fix post-sidebar-link CSS (Needs to overflow and keep size instead of becoming smaller w/ every post)
+- Make scrollbar fadeout + disappear, then reappear when moved or its area clicked

 **DONE**